3Karan/Educational-Initiatives-Assignment/exercise-one/README.md

   - Create a base `Coffee` class and concrete classes for different types of coffee.
   - Use decorators like `MilkDecorator` and `SugarDecorator` to dynamically add toppings to the coffee.

+## How to Run
+Each design pattern example can be run independently.
+Simply compile and execute the corresponding Java file for the specific design pattern you wish to test.